To book Jo Malone CBE please contact your JLA Agent.

-Starting as a dyslexic 16 year-old making face cream, Jo grew her first cosmetics range into a global brand before selling her stake to Estée Lauder.
-She is now back with JO LOVES and a business advice column in the Evening Standard.
+As a teenager Jo started her original cosmetics and fragrance range in her kitchen and grew it into a global luxury brand before selling her stake to Estée Lauder.
+She returned to the field with Jo Loves and became a regular in the media commenting on business and offering advice to entrepreneurs.
 In presentations she explores success and failure – confessing her need to rock the boat.
 Jo offers her take on growing any enterprise: “Ensure your team feel secure, but encourage them to take risks.
 Only then can you reach a new level.”

-Jo Malone is the founder of the high-end fragrance and cosmetics range that bears her name.
+Jo Malone is the founder of the high-end fragrance and cosmetics range that bears her name and is responsilbe for some of the world's best loved scents.
 She has also presented BBC’s High Street Dreams, helping entrepreneurial individuals develop their own products for the mass market.

 Leaving school at 14 to care for her sick mother, Jo started work on a beauty counter.
 She began mixing scents in her kitchen and giving them away as tokens of appreciation.
 This eventually gave rise to a complete range of luxury fragrances, bath oils, skin care and scented candles.

 Today Jo Malone products can be found in upmarket department stores from Saks to Selfridges - and in homes, hotels and spas around the world.
-Jo grew it into global luxury brand, staying on for seven years as Creative Director after selling her stake to Estee Lauder.
+Jo grew it into global luxury brand.
+She sold her stake in the business to Estée Lauder, where she continued to work as Creative Director for seven years.

 Jo left the original brand in 2006, but soon started asking herself if she could do it again.
-With a head full of ideas and natural entrepreneurial flair, the result was a new range called Jo Loves.
-The collection includes eight fragrances and two innovative layered scented candles.
+With a head full of ideas and natural entrepreneurial flair, she returned to mixing and experimenting and the result was a new range called Jo Loves.
+Starting out with a collection of eight fragrances and two innovative layered scented candles, the brand now incorporates a range of products available online and in stores worldside, including in the Jo Loves shop in London.

 JLA Speakers Breakfast - June 2013